Lab 1 - Getting Started with GEE - Hello World

 Lab Instructions

-1. Step 1 - Sign up for an Earth Engine account
+1. Step 1 - Sign Up for an Earth Engine Account

 Go to https://earthengine.google.com/